vanceism7/ls-cpp2/README.md

 are aware of them.

 1. ~~**Error reporting is one step behind.**~~
-   I was able to fix this with my `vjp/from-stdin` branch (awaiting merge approval) 🎉
+   I was able to fix this with a PR from my `vjp/from-stdin` branch 🎉

 2. **Error reporting is incomplete**
    `cppfront` doesn't capture all compilation errors; it only captures cpp2 related errors, which